• Skip to primary navigation

 • Carefully, using oven mitts, transfer the hot skillet to the preheated oven.
 Let the fish finish cooking in the oven until its internal temperature reaches 145ºF, about 5-7 minutes.

-• Transfer the fish to plates.
-Spoon the pan juices on top and serve.
+• Transfer the fish to plates, spoon the pan juices on top, and serve.

 Notes

-As an alternative, you can remove the skillet from the heat, tightly cover it with foil (or a tight-fitting lid), and allow the fish to finish cooking in the skillet's residual heat for about 5 minutes.
+• As an alternative, you can remove the skillet from the heat, tightly cover it with foil (or a tight-fitting lid), and allow the fish to finish cooking in the skillet's residual heat for about 5 minutes.
 It should reach an internal temperature of 145°F.

 Nutrition per Serving

-Serving: 1fillet with pan juices | Calories: 371kcal | Carbohydrates: 6g | Protein: 35g | Fat: 23g | Saturated Fat: 9g | Sodium: 451mg | Fiber: 3g | Sugar: 1g
+Serving: 1 fillet with pan juices | Calories: 371 kcal | Carbohydrates: 6 g | Protein: 35 g | Fat: 23 g | Saturated Fat: 9 g | Sodium: 451 mg | Fiber: 3 g | Sugar: 1 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Seafood Recipes

-• Grilled scallops served with lemon slices.
+• Grilled scallops are served with lemon slices.

 Grilled Scallops

-• Grilled mahi mahi served on a white plate with lemon slices.
+• Grilled mahi mahi is served on a white plate with lemon slices.

 Grilled Mahi Mahi

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating